Superman: Unbound: Plot

-Offering herself as a hostage, Lois Lane is caught in an aerial confrontation between her terrorist captors and the unpredictable Supergirl before Superman arrives to save the day.
-Soon after, knowing Superman's civilian identity, Lois attempts to get Clark Kent to make their relationship public despite his fear of the consequences, but their argument is halted by a Daily Planet staff meeting before Kent leaves after being alerted to an approaching meteor.
+Offering herself as a hostage, Lois Lane is caught in an aerial confrontation between her terrorist captors and Supergirl before Superman arrives to save the day.
+Soon after, knowing Superman's civilian identity, Lois attempts to get Clark Kent to make their relationship public despite his fear of the consequences, but their argument is halted by a Daily Planet staff meeting before Clark leaves after being alerted to an approaching meteor.
 Intercepting it, Superman learns the meteor is actually a robot that he promptly defeats before activating its beacon and taking it to the Fortress of Solitude.
-With help from a fearful Supergirl, Superman learns the robot is actually a drone controlled by a being named Brainiac, a Coluan scientist who subjected himself to extensive motor, skeletal, and cybernetic enhancements, turning him from a human-like, thin, and hairless being to a muscular, red-eyed giant with computer-like components and enhanced physical abilities comparable to Superman's.
-Supergirl, horrified at seeing Brainiac, reveals her experience with the monster.
-Brainiac had seized and miniaturized Krypton's capital city of Kandor prior to the planet's destruction with her father and mother attempting to track him down before they mysteriously lost contact with Krypton.
-She is now worried that Brainiac will do to the world what he did to Kandor.
+With help from Supergirl, Superman learns the robot is a drone controlled by a being named Brainiac, a Coluan scientist who subjected himself to extensive enhancements, turning him into a muscular, red-eyed giant with computer-like components and enhanced physical abilities comparable to Superman's.
+Supergirl, horrified at seeing Brainiac's robot, reveals her experience with the monster.
+Brainiac had seized and miniaturized Krypton's capital city of Kandor prior to the planet's destruction with her parents attempting to track him down before they mysteriously lost contact with Krypton.
+She is now worried that Brainiac will do to Earth what he did to Kandor.

 Fearing more drones will come, Superman flies through the galaxy with a Kryptonian spacecraft in an attempt to track down Brainiac before finding his drones attacking a planet.
-Though he attempts to stop them, Superman witnesses Brainiac capture the planet's capital like he did with Kandor before firing a Solar Aggressor missile to consume the planet in its exploding sun.
-The explosion knocks Superman unconscious, and he is brought on board Brainiac’s skull-shaped, tentacled ship.
-Coming to in the examination room, he fights his way through the vessel before he discovers a room full of bottled cities prior to being attacked by Brainiac.
-At this point, confirming that he spared Krypton because of its eventual destruction, it is shown that Brainiac has been collecting information on all the planets he visited and uploaded it into his neural core before destroying them.
+Though he attempts to stop them, Superman witnesses Brainiac capture the planet's capital like he did with Kandor before firing a missile to consume the planet in its exploding sun.
+The explosion knocks Superman unconscious, and he is brought on board Brainiac's ship.
+Coming to in the examination room, he fights his way through the vessel before discovering a room full of bottled cities and being attacked by Brainiac.
+At this point, confirming that he spared Krypton because of its eventual destruction, it is shown that Brainiac has been collecting information on the planets he visited before destroying them.
 Using Superman's spacecraft and his telepathic abilities, Brainiac discovers that he has been living on Earth.
 Brainiac decides to chart a course to Earth while sending Superman into Kandor.
 Inside Kandor, his strength waning due to the artificial red sun, Superman meets his uncle Zor-El and aunt Alura.
 They explain that Brainiac was instructed to learn all that is knowable about the galaxy.
 Being a cyborg, Brainiac interpreted his directive literally and realized that he could not achieve this goal because life keeps changing.
 His knowledge of one world would become out-of-date as soon as he moved on to the next world.
 Brainiac therefore destroys civilizations after studying them so that they cannot change further, thus leaving him with literally complete and up-to-date knowledge of them.